What is the course about?

 How will I be taught, and will there be any work outside the class?

-You will learn through practical demonstrations, group and individual discussions and tutorials, group and personal tuition.
+You will learn through practical demonstrations, group and individual discussions and tutorials.

 Are there any other costs?
 Is there anything I need to bring?